 Step 3: Make friends with them

-Most people don’t like talking about weight loss and depression.
-These are sensitive subjects that we only feel comfortable talking about with close friends.
+Most people don’t like talking about weight loss.
+It’s a sensitive subject that we only feel comfortable talking about with close friends.
 That’s why it’s important to make friends with these people.
 Talk to them openly, offer support, exchange email and phone numbers and suggest some times to meet up.

 Step 4: Schedule

-It’s important to make time to meet with your new friends so that you can schedule a time to discuss any challenges you are facing, to offer each other support and to just chat.
+It’s essential to make time to meet with your new friends so that you can schedule a time to discuss any challenges you are facing, to offer each other support and just to chat.
 Make room for one meeting each week.

 Step 5: Make Use of the Time

 Make sure that you make the most of all the time that you are with your weight loss and depression friends.
 Come prepared to meetings.
 Be ready to discuss any challenges you have faced in the week.
 Discuss openly and remember to always offer support.

 Step 6: Be Responsible for each other

 If you’re going to make the most of your new friends, then you need to be responsible for each other.
 You need to be there when your friends need help, and you need to let them know that you are always happy to discuss problems and challenges with one another.
 Remember, when you are there for your friends they are there for you to.
 Always support one another.